qrbounty/qrbounty.github.io/_posts/2019-12-26-minecraft-jars.md

 	at java.lang.Thread.run(Unknown Source) [?:1.8.0_221] {}
 ```
 So what can we glean from this?
+- We have a `IllegalAccessError` here, which means the called method is trying to access a private element elsewhere.
 - `me.marnic.extrabows.common.items.BasicBow.func_77615_a` within BasicBow.java caused the error.
 - It was trying to access a field from Vanilla minecraft, `net.minecraft.entity.Entity.field_70165_t`
 - With a bit of knowledge about .jar files we know the file we need to examine closer should be at `/me/marnic/extrabows/common/items/BasicBow.class` (.java source files get compiled to .class in this case)